dtransposed/dtransposed.github.io/_posts/2018-05-19-Under-the-hood-LSTM.md

 The goal of this tutorial is to perform a forward pass through LSTM network using two methods.
 The first approach is to use a model compiled using Keras library.
 The second method is to extract weights from Keras model and implement the forward pass ourselves using only numpy library.
 I will only scratch the surface when it comes to the theory behind LSTM networks.
 For people who are allergic to research papers (otherwise please refer to <em>Hochreiter, S.; Schmidhuber, J. (1997).
 "Long Short-Term Memory"</em>) the concept has been beautifully explained in [the blog post by Christopher Olah](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).
 I would also recommend to read a [very elegant tutorial by Aidan Gomez](https://medium.com/@aidangomez/let-s-do-this-f9b699de31d9), where the author shows a numerical example of a forward and backward pass in a LSTM network.
 My final implementation (code in Python) can be found at the end of this article.

-## Table of Contents

-1. Architecture and the parameters of the LSTM network
-2. Retrieving weight matrices from the Keras mode
-3. Defining a model in Keras
-4. Defining our custom-made model
-5. Implementation)
-6. Comparison and summary
-7. The full code in Python

 ## Architecture and the parameters of the LSTM network

 Firstly, let's discuss how an input to the network looks like.
 A model takes a sequence of __samples__ (observations) as an input and returns a single number (result) as an output.
 I call one sequence of observations a __batch__.
 Thus, a single batch is an input sequence to the network.